-Document name: NEMO Living Labs use cases evaluation results - Initial version Page: 88 of 116 Reference: D5.3 Dissemination: PU Version: 13.0 Status: Final
+Document name: NEMO Living Labs use case Page: 88 of 116 Reference: D5.3 Dissemination: PU Version: 13.0 Status: Final

 Dataset Creation

 To develop a robust and accurate gesture recognition model, we created a custom dataset containing only the specific gestures required for our application.
 By manually curating the dataset, we ensured that the model would focus solely on recognizing the targeted gestures without unnecessary or ambiguous classifications.